Kepler Capital Believes Neste (NTOIY) Won't Stop Here

 Kepler Capital Believes Neste (NTOIY) Won’t Stop Here

-Kepler Capital analyst Bertrand Hodee maintained a Buy rating on Neste (NTOIY) on July 6 and set a price target of EUR36.00.
+In a report issued on April 21, Bertrand Hodee from Kepler Capital maintained a Buy rating on Neste (NTOIY), with a price target of EUR36.00.
 The company’s shares closed last Tuesday at $23.28, close to its 52-week high of $24.17.

 Hodee has an average return of 34.2% when recommending Neste.